mpickering/blog/ide/posts/2020-05-08-state-of-haskell-ide.md

 can
 instrument and profile how they perform on the vast heterogeneous array of LSP clients that they may be used with.

+By the end of the summer we will have built a robust language server which works on any Haskell project of any size and built with any build system.

 There are a lot of exciting projects in the pipeline, and we will be posting about them here every Friday.
 In the meantime, come chat with us over at